Guide To Yoast SEO WordPress Plugin

 Suppose you know nothing about SEO but have heard about this little gem called Yoast SEO.
 People told you that it is a very convenient tool to optimize your site and its pages for Google, Bing, and Yandex.
 It’s effortless.
 You want to use it.
 You install the Yoast SEO plugin and simply follow the advice given in that plugin.
 Within a week, your website will be topping the charts in Google.
 Or not?
 No, to be honest.
 It’s not that simple.
 In today’s article, you’ll see a complete guide for Yoast SEO WordPress plugin to benefit your website or blog.

+Firstly, download it here.
 Our plugin helps you to optimize your website for search engines.
 And it does that well, but it needs your input.
 In this beginner’s guide to Yoast SEO, I’ll try to explain the basics of SEO that our plugin guides you in.
 I’ll take you through the steps that every user, who tries our plugin for the first time takes, and help you optimize your site in the process.
-All Visualmodo WordPress theme are optimized for this plugin and SEo friendly structured.
+All Visualmodo WordPress theme is optimized for this plugin and SEO friendly structure.

 It’s a beginner‘s Yoast SEO guide

 Before we start, I should point out that this isn’t a beginner’s guide to every single detail of our plugin.
 I’d just like to show you some things I think you should use or configure.
 As our plugin has quite some settings, it’s good to know which features to configure first.